General Terms And Conditions Of Sale Of DHL Express France

 ARTICLE 5 – RIGHT OF INSPECTION

-For security and/or control reasons, the Instructing Party expressly recognizes that DHL or any public authority may open and inspect any Consignment without prior warning to the Instructing Party.
+For security and/or control reasons, the Instructing Party expressly recognizes that DHL or any public authority may open and inspect any Shipment without prior warning to the Instructing Party.

-Any damages (delay, Piece refused by the consignee, etc.) likely caused by such control will not give rise to anyone to any indemnity from DHL.
+Any damages (delay, Parcel refused by the consignee, etc.) likely caused by such inspection will not give rise to any indemnity from DHL.

 ARTICLE 6 – CUSTOMS CLEARANCE

-When Customs operations must be carried out by the Registered Customs Representative or its substitute, the Instructing Party gives a mandate to the Registered Customs Representative to intervene as a customs representative, acting directly in the name and on behalf of the Client as provided for under:
+When Customs operations must be carried out by the Registered Customs Representative, the Instructing Party gives a mandate to the Registered Customs Representative to intervene as a customs representative, acting directly in the name and on behalf of the Instructing Party as provided for under:

 It is specified that this mandate is given only for customs declarations and excludes any substitution or representation of the principal by the Registered Customs Representative with the customs administration for any contentious act unless otherwise agreed in writing by the parties.